neural networks Dr. Gary D. Boetticher Software Metrics

 FOR NEXT WEEK (IF NOT SOONER)

-· Submit: Final questions by Tuesday, May 1st, 7 PM.
+· Submit: Final questions by Monday, Jul 22nd, 2 PM or earlier.
 This is optional.

 Use the template found on the Google Drive